Omai5/portfolio-eng.omar-ali/README.md

 ## This is me

-Hi, I'm **Omar Ali**, a **Software Engineer & Cloud Computing** student focused on backend engineering, APIs, system design, software architecture, and scalable systems.
+Hi, I'm **Omar Ali**, a **Software Engineer** focused on backend engineering, APIs, system design, software architecture, and scalable systems.

 - **3+ Years** of software development experience through continuous learning, hands-on projects, and practical application
 - Focused on **backend engineering, APIs, system design, and scalable architectures**